zammad/zammad-admin-documentation/system/integrations/elasticsearch.rst

 -----------

 Within this section Zammad displays your available users.
-The password is provided once upon activation and is not available after that moment.
+The password is provided once (upon activation) and cannot be retrieved after that.

    .. note:: **🔐 I need my Elasticsearch user password to be changed**